eyp/federated-learning-network/README.md

 # Federated Learning Network

-Provides a central node and a client node implementation to build a Federated Learning network.
+Provides a central node, and a client node implementation to build a Federated Learning network.
+The central node orchestrates the training of one or several models that is performed by the client nodes.
+Each client node has its own dataset to train a local model, and sends the result of the training to the central node, that calculates the average of all the weights of the node clients models.
+That average will be used by the clients on the next rounds of trainings.
+The local data of each client node is never shared with any other node.

-## Quick start
+## Introduction

-There are two options for trying this project, using Docker to create containers for the server and the clients, or using a standard local installation from the command line.
+There are two options for running the nodes in the network, using Docker to create containers for each kind of node, or using a standard local installation from the command line.
+Of course, both can be mixed (some nodes running as containers and other by command line).

 ### Datasets
-For now there are two models for training: MNIST and Chest X-Ray.
+For now, there are two models for training: MNIST and Chest X-Ray.
 For using the MNIST one you don't need to install anything else because the client node downloads the dataset when it runs the training, but for the Chest X-Ray model you'll need a dataset to get it working.

-Download the dataset from Kaggle, at https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/download, and uncompress it wherever you want on the client node machine, in a folder called `chest_xray`.
+Download the dataset from https://data.mendeley.com/public-files/datasets/rscbjbr9sj/files/f12eaf6d-6023-432f-acc9-80c9d7393433/file_downloaded, and uncompress it wherever you want on the client node machine, in a folder called `chest_xray`.
+The final structure must be (other content in this folder will be ignored):

+    chest_xray
+         |----- train
+         |        |----- NORMAL
+         |        |----- PNEUMONIA
+         |
+         |----- test
+                  |----- NORMAL
+                  |----- PNEUMONIA

 By default, the client node looks for it at GLOBAL_DATASETS/chest_xray.
 The variable GLOBAL_DATASETS is defined in the configuration file `client/config.py`.